-The Interlochen Arts Academy Jazz Ensemble boasts a storied history as one of the nation's most elite high school ensembles.
+The Interlochen Arts Academy Jazz Orchestra boasts a storied history as one of the nation's most elite high school ensembles.
 Members develop skills as soloists and ensemble performers as they rehearse and perform jazz standards and contemporary charts.
 Notable alumni of the ensemble include percussionist Peter Erskine, trombonist Chris Brubeck, and pianist Xavier Davis.

 The Opera Workshop offers singing actors opportunities to study, rehearse, and perform selections from classical and contemporary operas.
 The company performs at least one showcase each semester with support from the Arts Academy's resident costume, lighting, and scenic designers.